 PFSweb to Present at the Sidoti Small-Cap Conference on March 23

-/EIN News/ -- IRVING, Texas, March 16, 2023 (GLOBE NEWSWIRE) -- PFSweb, Inc. (NASDAQ: PFSW) (the “Company”), a premier eCommerce order fulfillment provider, is scheduled to participate in the Sidoti Small-Cap Conference, which is being held virtually from March 22-23, 2023.
+IRVING, Texas, March 16, 2023 (GLOBE NEWSWIRE) -- PFSweb, Inc. PFSW (the "Company"), a premier eCommerce order fulfillment provider, is scheduled to participate in the Sidoti Small-Cap Conference, which is being held virtually from March 22-23, 2023.

 PFSweb management is scheduled to present on Thursday, March 23 at 3:15 p.m.
 Eastern time.
 The presentation will be webcast live and available for replay here and on the Company's investor relations page here.